ethberry/ethberry.github.io/admin/hierarchy/hierarchy.md

 # Hierarchy

+Hierarchy is one of the pillars of our architecture, it defines abstraction on top of all supported token standards

-Hierarchy of entities consists of 4 levels, some entities does not make sense, so they are virtual
+Hierarchy of entities consists of 5 levels, some entities does not make sense, so they are virtual

 |             | NATIVE | ERC20 | ERC721 | ERC998 | ERC1155 |
 |-------------|--------|-------|--------|--------|---------|